Links open in a new tab

-The WSU Master Gardener program grew out of the need for Washington State County Extension agents to respond to the growing interest in home gardening over 40 years ago.
-Last year Snohomish County Master Gardeners donated almost 30,000 hours of volunteer time, including training a new class of 45 volunteers, which is done each winter.
+The WSU Master Gardener program grew out of the need for Washington State County Extension agents to respond to the growing interest in home gardening over 45 years ago.
+Last year Snohomish County Master Gardeners donated over 30,000 hours of volunteer time, including training a new class of 45 volunteers, which is done annually each winter.

-Training involves approximately 80 hours of classroom and workshop instruction held once a week every Thursday, January through Marcc.
+Training involves approximately 80 hours of classroom and workshop instruction held once a week every Thursday, January through March.
 Classes are held at the Extension Education Center at 600 – 128th Street in South Everett from 8:30 a.m. to 3:30 p.m.
 Homework, including all quizzes and the final exam, is done through the WSU Master Gardener Online Training Program using your home computer and averages 4-6 hours a week during training.

-Tuition for this extensive training program is $275 plus a minimum volunteer commitment of 40 hours each year for two years working on designated MG projects (80 hours total).
-Applications for the 2018 MG Training Class will be available in August.
+Tuition for this extensive training program is $275 for 2019 plus a minimum volunteer commitment of 40 hours each year for two years working on designated MG projects.
+Applications for the 2019 MG Training Class are now available.

-Cost of the training without the volunteer commitment is $775 for a limited number of full-tuition students, which are usually, but not limited to, horticultural professionals who don’t have the time for volunteering.
+Cost of the training without the volunteer commitment is $775 in 2019 for a limited number of full-tuition students, which are usually, but not limited to, horticultural professionals who don’t have the time for volunteering.
 Full-tuition applications are available on the Horticulture Professionals page.